Other and unspecified dissociative disorders

 Visualization of the transition from DD-NOS in the DSM-IV-TR to diagnoses in the DSM-5.

-Other specified dissociative disorder (OSDD) and Unspecified dissociative disorder are two diagnostic categories for dissociative disorders (DDs) defined in the fifth edition (DSM-5) of the Diagnostic and Statistical Manual of Mental Disorders for individuals experiencing pathological dissociation that does not meet the full criteria for any specific dissociative disorder, such as dissociative identity disorder or depersonalization-derealization disorder.
+Other specified dissociative disorder (OSDD) and Unspecified dissociative disorder (UDD) are two diagnostic categories for dissociative disorders (DDs) defined in the fifth edition (DSM-5) of the Diagnostic and Statistical Manual of Mental Disorders for individuals experiencing pathological dissociation that does not meet the full criteria for any specific dissociative disorder, such as dissociative identity disorder or depersonalization-derealization disorder.
 These two categories replaced the earlier Dissociative Disorder Not Otherwise Specified (DDNOS) used in the DSM-IV and DSM-IV-TR.

 OSDD is used when the clinician can identify the reason why the presentation doesn’t fit a specific diagnosis, such as mixed dissociative symptoms or identity disturbance following coercive persuasion.
 A diagnosis of unspecified dissociative disorder is given when this reason is not specified.

 Like other dissociative disorders, these conditions are often trauma-related and may co-occur with other mental health diagnoses.
 Dissociative conditions appear to respond well to psychotherapy.
 There are currently no drugs available that treat dissociative symptoms directly.

 Other specified dissociative disorder

 Other specified dissociative disorder (OSDD) is a mental health diagnosis for pathological dissociation that matches the DSM-5 criteria for a dissociative disorder, but does not fit the full criteria for any of the dissociative disorders, such as dissociative identity disorder, dissociative amnesia, and depersonalization/derealization disorder.
 Additionally, a diagnosis requires that reasons why the presentation does not fit specific diagnoses are specified.
 The ICD-10 diagnosis which includes the DSM-5's OSDD is "Other dissociative [conversion] disorders".
 The ICD-11 includes the diagnosis "Other specified dissociative disorders".

-There are currently four examples of OSDD given in the DSM.
-Examples of OSDD presentations include ongoing or recurring dissociative symptoms that involve shifts in identity or self-perception without full amnesia, disruptions in identity following sustained psychological manipulation or coercive persuasion, brief dissociative states in response to acute stressors, and episodes of trance-like detachment marked by unresponsiveness and altered awareness outside of cultural norms.
+There are currently four examples of presentations of OSDD given in the DSM: